 - Instant Pot Mashed Potatoes with Cream Cheese

 - Hasselback Potatoes with Gremolata

 - 6 medium potatoes see notes on types of potatoes

 - Add sliced green onions to milk and bring to a boil at low heat, take off the heat and let the green onions infuse the milk.

-- Drain the potatoes and let them steam dry for 2-3 minutes, pour in hot milk with the onions and mash well, add butter and salt and white pepper to taste.
+- Boil the peeled and quartered potatoes in salted water until very tender.
+Drain the potatoes and let them steam dry for 2-3 minutes, pour in hot milk with the onions and mash well, add butter and salt and white pepper to taste.